Plush oceanfront dining room with blue velvet banquettes

 Advertising

 It feels a little lazy to say that eating yourself silly is one of the best things to do in Perth, but it would be disingenuous to suggest otherwise.
-The culinary scene here is exquisite, with each restaurant bringing its own quirks and flavours to the table.
+The culinary scene here is exquisite, with each eatery bringing its own quirks and flavours to the table.
+And you're in safe hands when it comes to choosing one of the best restaurants in Perth to dine at – our contributing food enthusiast and writer, Dale Anninos-Carter, has lived in The West for 17 years and keeps a keen eye on the hospitality scene for all your devouring needs.
+She's given these 22 spots the seal of approval, too.

 From a charming European bistro tucked inside a heritage hotel to Australia’s very first Hokkaido soup curry house hidden down a laneway, our expert local writers have scoured out the best dining spots in Perth that are well worth visiting.
-So, bring that appetite to the end of the world and get feasting.
+So, put that appetite of yours to good use and get feasting.

 🍷 The best bars in Perth